akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 Desktop Services and Standards” section.

-Note that specific technology product standards are located in *Attachment D: DHSS IT Technology Standards*, which is structured similarly to the IT Requirements document.
+Note that specific technology product standards are located in *Attachment D: DHSS Information Technology Standards*, which is structured similarly to the IT Requirements document.

 ## Operational Delivery Models